Kbwebs/MultiAuth/README.md

 ```
 composer update
 ```
+## Authentication
-Next you open up config/app.php and replace the AuthServiceProvider with:
+Open up the config/app.php file and replace the AuthServiceProvider with:
 ```
 AuthServiceProvider -> Kbwebs\MultiAuth\AuthServiceProvider
 ```
-## Authentication
-Take config/auth.php and remove:
+And open config/auth.php file and remove:
 ```PHP
 'driver'  => 'eloquent'
 'model'   => App\User::class,
 'table'   => 'users'
 ```
-and replace it with:
+and replace it with this array:
 ```PHP
 'multi-auth' => [
     'admin' => [